dambergn/ai-stack/README.md

 This is based of Techno Tim but I have made significant changes to his implimentation.  https://www.youtube.com/watch?v=yoze1IxdBdM&t=3301s

-## Easy Install method
+## Easy/Automated Install method
 Ensure nvidia drivers are installed and working.
 Run
 ```bash
 ./setup.sh
 ```
-Seclect the options you want to install.
+Seclect the options you want to install and follow instructions in script.

+# Manual installation instructions
-## Prerequisits
+### Prerequisits
 You will want to install your Nvidia drivers, the system will reboot itself after the driver installation.
 ```bash
 ./install_nvidia_drivers.sh